JamieHeart/starting-working-out-guide/week-by-week-progress.md

 **Tips:**
 - Stick to the plan even if motivation decreases
 - Adjust workout intensity if soreness is excessive
-- Focus on post-workout nutrition
+- **Focus on post-workout nutrition** to support glycogen replenishment

 ## Week 3-4: Finding Your Rhythm